Nathan Wood (footballer, born 2002): Middlesbrough

 On 1 July 2018, Wood signed professional terms with Middlesbrough.
 He would become the club's youngest ever player to make a professional appearance, at 16 years and 72 days, replacing Daniel Ayala in an EFL Cup tie against Notts County on 14 August 2018.

 On 1 February 2021, Wood joined League One side Crewe Alexandra on loan for the remainder of the 2020–21 season.
 He made his Crewe debut in a 2–1 defeat at Swindon Town on 20 February 2021.

 On 31 August 2021, Wood moved north of the border to join Scottish Premiership club Hibernian on a season-long loan deal.

 On 16 October 2021, Wood made his debut for Hibernian, where he played the full game in a 3–0 loss against Dundee United.

 On 25 November 2021, it was announced that Wood had returned to parent club Middlesbrough for the remainder of his loan spell until January 2022, having only featured once for Hibs.

 Swansea City

 On 10 June 2022, Wood joined Swansea City on a two-year contract for an undisclosed fee.
 Wood's new manager Russell Martin was a long-term admirer and had previously tried to sign the defender when in charge of Milton Keynes Dons.

 Southampton

 On 5 July 2024, Wood joined Premier League club Southampton on a four-year contract for an undisclosed fee.
 He made his debut for the club on 28 August 2024 in a 5–3 away victory against Cardiff City in the EFL Cup.
 On 4 December 2024, Wood made his Premier League debut in a 5–1 home defeat against Chelsea.

+He scored his first goal for the club on 20 December 2025 in a 1–1 draw with Coventry City.